simonberner/memorize21/README.md

 ## Code comments
 If you have the time to look at my code, you will notice an unusual amount of additional code comments which I have put along the lines.
 These comments are for my own learning and documentation purposes and probably would not appear in such a way in production code.

+## App Store
+This App is available on the [App Store](https://www.apple.com/app-store/), ready and free to be installed on your personal iPhone or iPad 😉

-## TestFlight
+## Beta Testing using TestFlight
-My App is available for Beta Testing on [TestFlight](https://testflight.apple.com/)!
+Past and upcoming beta versions of my App are available for Testing on [TestFlight](https://testflight.apple.com/)!
 DM me on [Twitter](https://twitter.com/simonbernerdev) and I will send you an invite 🙂

+## Feature Requests & Bugs
+Feature Request and Bugs can be reported by opening a [new issue](https://github.com/simonberner/memorize21/issues).
+I might have a look at them 😁

 ## Learnings
 ### SwiftUI